Asiatic Lions of India

-They belong to the category of the only wild cat, found in India, which hunt in pride.
+They belong to the category of the only wild cat, found in India, that hunt in pride.
 They are predators and can be defined as carnivores.
-Asiatic Lion mostly prey for are nilgai (blue antelope), chital (spotted deer), sambhar, cattle and buffaloes found in Gir National Park.
+Asiatic Lion mostly preys are nilgai (blue antelope), chital (spotted deer), sambhar, cattle, and buffaloes found in Gir National Park.

-The lions mostly prefer the meat and the facts state that fresh meat or flesh is much preferred by them.
-It is the eating behavior of the lions that typically the adult male lions firstly take their share.
-Also, they sometimes do prey for small animals as well.
+The lions mostly prefer meat and the facts state that fresh meat or flesh is much preferred by them.
+It is the eating behavior of the lions that typically the adult male lions first take their share.
+Also, they sometimes prey on small animals as well.

 Hunting is a general cooperative activity among their other behavior but the male Asiatic lions or the old adult lions rarely take part.
 They possess small pride.
 It is their choice to mostly hunt at night.

 Whereas, the lioness go for a heavy group of around 10 to 12 lioness along with their cubs.
 But, when it comes to being with their counterparts they are rarely found to do so.
 Male Asiatic Lion spends up to 20 hours per day resting or sleeping therefore, they are almost inactive for most of the day time.